Table of contents

 11. Keep it relevant

 Once you have a good number of projects, it may be hard to decide what goes in the portfolio and what doesn’t.
-This is when you go back to your research and see what is relevant for your potential employer.
+This is when you go back to your exercise from before and see what's relevant for your potential employer.
 For example, if you are applying to work at a botanical garden, it’s best if you don’t include the parking lot layouts you’ve done in the past.

-12. Touch up old student projects to make them portfolio-material
+12. Touch up old projects to make them portfolio-material

 13. State your contribution to the project